xuluhq/xulu/README.md

 ## Roadmap

-- More inspect formats and richer delimited details
+- More inspect formats and richer delimited-text details
-- Tools for validation, profiling, file diff, and conversion
+- Tools for validation, profiling, diff, and conversion